google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 ---

-# What are RNNs Good For?
+# What Are RNNs Good For?

 * Language Translation
 * Sequence Prediction